-The exact cause of hiatal hernias is not known.
-Some people develop hiatal hernias after an injury to the chest or abdomen.
+The exact cause is not known.
+Some people develop hernias after an injury to the chest or abdomen.
 But anything that puts intense pressure on your abdomen – including pregnancy, straining while going to the bathroom, severe coughing, vomiting, or lifting heavy objects – can contribute to a hernia.

 Most small hiatal hernias don’t cause problems and you may never know you have a hiatal hernia unless your doctor discovers it while checking for another condition.
 But a large hiatal hernia can allow food and stomach acid to back up into your esophagus, leading to heartburn, chest pain, belching and nausea.

 Your doctor may find a hiatal hernia during an endoscopy (EGD) or barium swallow x-ray while trying to determine the cause of heartburn, chest pain or upper abdominal pain.

 Hiatal hernias that don’t cause symptoms probably will not require treatment.
 However, if you experience frequent gastroesophageal reflux (GERD), your doctor may recommend the following treatments:

 - Weight loss: Losing weight alone may relieve your symptoms.

 - Medications: Over-the-counter antacids (Maalox, Mylanta, Tums); Acid reducing medications called H-2 blockers (Pepcid, Tagamet, Zantac, Axid); Acid blocking medications called proton pump inhibitors (Prevacid, Prilosec, Dexilant, Nexium, Protonix, Zegerid, Aciphex)